 Doing Business With First Nations: A Beginners Guide

-Doing business with First Nations can be a very rewarding experience.
-Depending on what your outcomes are, doing business with First Nations can provide a long term, sustainable and positive relationship.
 Establishing a mutually beneficial and respectful partnership with a First Nation takes patience and understanding.
 It requires a well thought out engagement plan that encompasses the First Nations traditions, language, protocols and current social and political structures.

 Recognize the First Nations Views, Culture, Experiences, Language and Way of Life